How to explore the tax benefits of homeownership

 Always trust the professionals

-While these cover the basics, there are additional ways that savvy homeowners can take advantage of various provisions, from energy credits to penalty-free IRA payouts for first-time buyers.
+While these cover the basics, there are additional ways that savvy homeowners can take advantage of various provisions, from energy credits to first-time buyers tax benefits.

 Guaranteed Rate Affinity does not provide tax advice.
 Please contact your tax advisor for any tax related questions.